mrWheel/boxGenerator/README.md

 ### Reproducible Example Project
 The repository includes a ready-to-run example profile:

-`.boxGenerator.example_gap_absorb_demo.json`
+`.boxGenerator._boxGeneratorTest.json`

-Select the project `example_gap_absorb_demo` in the interactive menu to reproduce a layout where a tiny strip between two requested compartments is absorbed.
+Select the project `_boxGeneratorTest` in the interactive menu to reproduce a layout where a tiny strip between two requested compartments is absorbed.

 The CLI now reports this explicitly in an **Absorbed tiny gaps between requested cavities** section, including axis, involved cavity indices, gap size, and growth per cavity.